dylnuge/dylnuge.com/content/_index.md

 Usually that's tech related, either programming or engineering leadership.
 Sometimes it's music, running, backpacking, mental health, or video games.

-I currently work at [The New York Times](nytimes.com) on our GraphQL API, caching infrastructure, and common services platform.

-This blog doesn't support comments but if you have questions, feel free to reach out—my Twitter DMs are usually open, and I'm available on Keybase and Signal if you're concerned about privacy.
-I'm also a member of a number of tech (and non-tech) Slacks and Discords.
+This blog intentionally doesn't support comments.
+If you have questions, feel free to reach out—my Twitter DMs are usually open, and I'm available on Keybase and Signal if you're concerned about privacy.
+I'm also a member of a number of tech (and non-tech) Slacks and Discords and the like.
 Chances are good if you see a "dylnuge" it's me.

-Thanks for stopping by!

 ## Projects, Articles, and Talks